NegativeClamper/movie-recommender/README.md

 3. Download the dataset

 ## Future Improvements
-1.Improve Recommendation Quality:
+1. Improve Recommendation Quality:
   Incorporate movie genres, user demographics, and other metadata.
   Use advanced techniques like deep learning (e.g., Neural Collaborative Filtering).

-2.Interactive Web Interface:
+2. Interactive Web Interface:
   Deploy the system as a web app using Flask or Streamlit.

-3.Scalability:
+3. Scalability:
    Optimize the system for larger datasets (e.g., MovieLens 1M or 10M).

-4.User Feedback:
+4. User Feedback:
    Allow users to provide feedback on recommendations to improve the model.
-## License